DougHennig/SFMail/README.md

 See [How to contribute to SFMail](.github/CONTRIBUTING.md) for details on how to help with this project.

 ## Releases

+The latest version is 2025.04.05 (the cVersion property of the SFMail class).

 See the [change log](ChangeLog.md) for release information.